Belfast's Best Restaurants for Fine Dining

 The Great Room Restaurant is part of the Merchant Hotel, located in the Cathedral Quarter.
 Having been awarded 2 AA Rosettes, the Great Room looks like something out of a Victorian dream, decorated with striking red and gold.
 Diners feast under a glass cupola – which happens to be Ireland’s largest chandelier.

 The food is one of a kind; the summer menu includes dressed crab and oyster beignets and speciality Irish pork fillet with onions and baby leeks.
 Each menu option will come with a recommendation of an in-house wine to pair with your meal.
 If you’re a vegetarian, you’ll be able to make the most of the three-course vegetarian menu, featuring a wild garlic and asparagus velouté starter and a gnocchi main.

-Restaurant, Contemporary, Healthy, Seafood, $$$
+Restaurant, Contemporary, Healthy, Irish, European, British, $$$

 Molly’s Yard is a small establishment behind Queen’s University, resting at the top of the beautiful Botanic Avenue.
 Fine dining comes cheap at this restaurant, which has a 5–10–5 menu (in GBP) on offer throughout the year, showcasing the best local produce from Northern Ireland.
 Menu options includes the favourite seafood chowder and Molly’s burger Mór.

 The a la carte menu includes a smoked salmon terrine starter, Belfast hills kid goat shoulder for the main and a funky selection of dessert options – from Irish cheeses to a bag of Abernathy fudge.
 They also have a fantastic cocktail menu and specialise in all things gin.